mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

             :tabid: db-sybase

             .. include:: /includes/table-sybase-connection-fields.rst

 #.
-Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication.

-#.
 (Optional) If you are connecting to a SQL, MySQL, or PostgreSQL server, you can toggle from :guilabel:`General` to :guilabel:`SSL` to connect using SSL.